 The quote above is attributed to Dr. W. Edwards Deming the American statistician, college professor, author, lecturer, and consultant.
 Another quote often attributed to Dr. Deming is “you can’t manage what you can’t measure”, while it might not be accurate to apply this quote to Dr. Deming , many of us have experienced a time when our company did not deliver do to a process breakdown!
-Management rarely puts up with an easily resolved issue though measuring processes and implementing corrective action.
+Effective and efficient sales management requires measurements throughout the sales pipeline, from suspect to closed business.

-I have had an opportunity in my career to look into many small and mid-size companies and see the process (or lack thereof) that drives sales.
+I have had an opportunity in my career to look into many small and mid-size companies and see sales management that drives sales.
 Often, if I saw management operate with limited tools, subjective decision-making, fragmented communication and limited accountability that a sales team is managed, product failures or customer complaints would quickly gain the attention of upper management and corrective action would quickly be forthcoming.

 An example is how a “lead” is managed.
 A “lead” has value.
 It cost money to exist and will cost more to nurture.
 And if it is an unqualified lead, the more time, money and effort that is extended, the more underperforming it becomes.
 What of that solid lead or potential account that has been or is being “worked on” or “I left a message” without delivering results?
 What about that “great” lead that is chased down only to find at the RFQ stage you can’t meet the price point or you just found out that the buyer’s sister is your competitor.
 Managing a lead through a defined pipeline is essential to leveraging the value of that lead.

-Managing a sales effort through process tools and management protects a multitude of valued assets: the lead itself, accounts that have significant growth potential, time and sales resources.
+Sales Management through a thought through strategy, tools and management provides growth potential and protects sales resources.
 Ultimately it also does what it is intended to do.
 Sell more of your product.